by Jill Cooper

 First of all, keep it simple.

 Decorate using anything that your daughter has collected over the years that has her high school colors or mascot on it.
-For a tablecloth, go to the dollar store and get a plastic tablecloth in her school colors or go to Wal-Mart and get an inexpensive twin sheet (for about $3) in her colors.
+For a tablecloth, go to the dollar store and get a plastic tablecloth in her school colors or go to Wal-Mart and get an inexpensive twin sheet in her colors.
 Hang school pictures or scrapbook items around the room or lay them on the table.
 Also, balloons and streamers from the dollar store can add a lot to the decorations for a small price.
 For my daughter's graduation, I didn't decorate much, but I did lay out a very nice food table.

 As far as food goes, it's really more about the presentation than the food.
 Even the most inexpensive food looks expensive when served on a silver platter or glass tray.
 Do things like cut the sandwiches into triangles and cut off the crusts.
 Use foods like egg salad, ground up chicken or ham sandwiches.
 When you grind your meat, it can go much farther.